tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 ### set either development or production environment in application

-it's possible to purchase test subscriptions in both `development` and `production` environments but read the caveats about `production` environment in the next section.
+it's possible to purchase test subscriptions in both `development` and `production` environments but read the caveats about validating receipt from sandbox tester in `production` environment in the next section.

 ### run application on real device